junxit/us-congress-bills-114/metadata.md

 - 2016-05-23 — Resolution provides for consideration of H.R.
 897 and the Senate amendment to H.R.
 2576.
 - 2016-05-23 — The House Committee on Rules reported an original measure, H. Rept.
 114-590, by Mr. Woodall.
 - 2016-05-23 — The House Committee on Rules reported an original measure, H. Rept.
 114-590, by Mr. Woodall.
+- 2016-05-24 — Considered as privileged matter. (consideration: CR H2975-2981)
+- 2016-05-24 — Considered as unfinished business. (consideration: CR H2987-2988)
+- 2016-05-24 — DEBATE - The House proceeded with one hour of debate on H. Res.
+742.
+- 2016-05-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-05-24 — On agreeing to the resolution Agreed to by recorded vote: 238 - 171 (Roll no. 234). (text: CR H2975)
+- 2016-05-24 — On ordering the previous question Agreed to by the Yeas and Nays: 234 - 175 (Roll no. 233). (consideration: CR H2981, H2987)
+- 2016-05-24 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+742, the Chair put the question on ordering the previous question and by voice vote announced that the ayes had prevailed.
+Mr. Polis demanded the yeas and nays, and the Chair postponed further proceedings on the question of ordering the previous question until later in the legislative day.
+- 2016-05-24 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 238 - 171 (Roll no. 234).(text: CR H2975)